Financial Hardship Q&A's

 What if I enter a financial hardship arrangement on a joint debt?

-That’s because a financial hardship arrangement agreed to by one account holder will be shown on the credit report for all joint accountholders.
+A financial hardship arrangement agreed by one account holder will be shown on the credit report for all joint account holders.

-There are some exceptions though.
-This particularly happens if the account holder applying for the financial hardship assistance subject to domestic abuse and is worried that another account holder may threaten or harm them because of the financial hardship information.
-In this case, the credit provider can choose not to show history or financial hardship information during the arrangement.
+There are some exceptions, particularly if the account holder who is asking for the financial hardship assistance is subject to domestic abuse and tells the lender that they are worried that another account holder may threaten or cause them harm because of the financial hardship information being recorded.
+In this case, the credit provider can choose to not show any repayment history or financial hardship information during the arrangement on the account for all joint account holders.

 -